mrcwerfar/react-native-tree-menu-simple/README.md

 Property | Description
 -------- | -------------
 closeOthersOnOpen | If true, other menu items at the same level are closed when the current is opened.
-Default true. defaultIcon | Unicode value.
+Default is true. defaultIcon | Unicode value.
 This is used when there is no "icon" specified for the menu items in menuData (json). itemOpenCloseIcon | Where to place the open/close icon.
 Allowed values: 'left' or 'right'.
 Default is 'right'. itemTextStyle | Standard react/jsx style object. itemStyle | Standard react/jsx style object. itemShowIcon | Show left menu icon or not.
 Default is true. itemIconSize | Icon size.
-Default 22. itemIconColor | Icon color.
+Default is 22. itemIconColor | Icon color.
 Default is '#AAA'. itemOpenCloseIconColor | Color on the open/close icons.
 Default is '#000'. iconStyle | Standard react/jsx style object.